shiro47/BooksManagement/README.md

 ## License:
 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/your-username/BooksManagement/blob/main/LICENSE) file for details.

 ## Acknowledgments: